-Also on March 20, 2025, the Company filed a prospectus supplement (the "Preliminary Prospectus Supplement") announcing an offering (the "Offering") of certain shares of its Common Stock, warrants to purchase shares of its Common Stock (subject to certain beneficial ownership limitations).
+Also on March 20, 2025, the Company filed a prospectus supplement (the "Preliminary Prospectus Supplement") announcing an offering (the "Offering") of certain shares of its Common Stock, warrants to purchase shares of its Common Stock and pre-funded warrants to purchase shares of its Common Stock (subject to certain beneficial ownership limitations).
 The Company intends to use the net proceeds from the Offering for general corporate purposes and working capital, including for preclinical studies and clinical trials and the advancement of our product candidates.
 For more information, please see the Preliminary Prospectus Supplement filed with the SEC on March 20, 2025.